-The Ph.D. program is tailored to fit the student's background and goals and is subject to approval at the time of filing of the program of study (Form #401).
+The Ph.D. program is tailored to fit the student's background and goals and is subject to approval at the time of filing of the program of study (Form 401).
 Programs of study may be designed in any of the three areas of concentration.
 However, all programs of study must include at least 36 credit hours in formal courses (exclusive of BIOL 591 and BIOL 691).

-Formal courses must include the classes listed below (credit hours in parentheses):
+Formal courses must include the core courses listed below: